ProjectMirador/mirador/README.md

 Mirador uses [node.js](http://nodejs.org/) and a build system to assemble, test, and manage the development resources.
 If you have never used these tools before, you may need to install them.

-Install Node, if you haven't already (available at the link above) Install the Grunt command line runner (if you haven't already); on the command line, run `npm install -g grunt-cli` Clone the mirador repository (if you haven't already done so above) On the command line, go in to the mirador folder
+Install Node, if you haven't already (available at the link above).
+Install the Grunt command line runner (if you haven't already); on the command line, run `npm install -g grunt-cli`

+Clone the mirador repository (if you haven't already done so above) On the command line, go in to the mirador folder